GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Carol_Sturka/Carol_Sturka_Creatively_Maladjusted.md

-# Carol Sturka Creatively Maladjuted
+# Carol Sturka Creatively Maladjusted

 "Human salvation lies in the hands of the creatively maladjusted."
 Dr. Martin Luther King, Jr.